charles8191/systemappremover/README.md

 # systemappremover

-Delete junk built-in android apps.
+Deletes built-in android apps.
+Like ader but more manual.
 Needs ADB in PATH.